-As mentioned above, the financing position in 2023 was characterised by volatile markets.
-Interest rates continued to rise over the year, and credit spreads also widened.
-Plans call for the company to raise some NOK 19 billion in 2024, of which NOK 6 billion has already been secured.
-Despite noise around inflation and geopolitical unrest, the availability of financing is currently good, and especially the Norwegian market has been very strong.
-As mentioned above, credit spreads have widened and lie somewhat above the average long-term level in Norway.
+As mentioned above, the financing terms during 2024 were good, and credit spreads also tightened.
+Plans call for the company to raise some NOK 28 billion in 2025, of which NOK 7.2 billion has already been secured.
+Despite noise around inflation and geopolitical unrest, the availability of financing is currently good, both in NOK and EUR.
+As mentioned above, credit spreads have tightened and lie about the average long-term level in Norway.
 The company has a good liquidity position, and the aim is to have liquidity available to cover bonds maturing over the next 12 months.

-The company's borrowing department constantly monitors the financial markets and is focusing its attention on the remaining funding requirement for 2024.
+The company's borrowing department constantly monitors the financial markets and is focusing its attention on the remaining funding requirement for 2025.
 Given its strategies and recovery plan, the company can adopt several possible measures if it proves impossible to secure the planned financing as specified in the funding plan.
 The company considers itself to be well equipped to deal with a future crisis.

 EBK is subject to the quantitative requirements for the liquidity coverage ratio (LCR).
-These rules derive from the CRR/CRD IV regulations.
+These rules derive from the CRR/CRD regulations.
 The company must satisfy the LCR applicable at any given time.
 The company will monitor the development of the LCR closely and uses forecasts to be prepared for the need to adapt liquid assess which can be included in the indicator at short notice.
-As at December 31st, 2023, the company's total LCR indicator was 139 per cent, its EUR indicator was 116 per cent, and its NOK indicator was 94 per cent.
+As at December 31st, 2024, the company's total LCR indicator was 511 per cent, its EUR indicator was 183 per cent, and its NOK indicator was 192 per cent.

 Article 428b of the CRR always requires enterprises to meet a minimum requirement of 100 per cent for the NSFR.
-The company's NSFR indicator was 115 per cent as at December 31st, 2023.
+The company's NSFR indicator was 115 per cent as at December 31st, 2024.